 I think this is the question which should appear after the “Got Milk?” ads.
 These ads are run by dairy farmers, so of course they are trying to tell you that milk is good for you because they make money if you believe their ads, but it’s simply not.
 Cow’s milk was intended for baby cow’s.
 Half of all ear infections are caused by milk or other dairy products.
-I found this out the hard way and with my mother’s instinct, because your doctor is probably the last person who will tell you this.
+I found this out the hard way and with my mother’s instinct, because your doctor is probably not going to tell you this.

 So what can you do if your child does get an ear infection?

 Since only about half of all ear infections are caused by milk, your child may get an ear infection even if they don’t eat dairy.
 For ear infections in our house, we use Wally’s Ear Oil with great success.
 My midwife told me about it.
 It can be found at GNC, Vitamin Shoppe, or your local health food store.
 It contains tea tree oil, garlic, mullein, echinacea, eucalyptus, etc. It is strong smelling, but put in 1-2 drops, and within minutes, the pain is dissipated and it goes to work killing the bacteria on contact.
 I’ve used it myself.
 For my kids and especially when they are babies, I use it at the first sign of ear ache.

 (Update: I now use an organic ear oil from Whole Foods or the health food store but Wally’s Ear oil works well too.)

 If they are tugging on their ears, I see a lot of wax, or they are getting over or have a cold, I just give it automatically.
 It usually never persists beyond another day or two.
 If they stop pulling on their ears, I just give it for another day at night before bed for good measure.